ivandika3/tornado-microservice/README.md

 ### Install virtualenv
 We use virtualenv to create an isolated running environment to install dependencies and launch the web application.
 Head over to https://virtualenv.pypa.io/en/stable/installation/ for instructions to install virtualenv.

+### Install Docker and Docker Compose (Optional)
+Docker and Docker Compose would be used as one of two ways to start the application.
+It provides easier setup for the user.
+Head over to https://docs.docker.com/get-docker/ for docker installation and https://docs.docker.com/compose/install/ to for Docker Compose Installation.

+The instruction to run the Docker commands will be explained later.

 ### Install dependencies
 Once you have pip and virtualenv set up, we can proceed to create the environment to run our web applications: